fdewez/fdewez.github.io/_pages/about.md

 I am a Mathematician in optimisation, data science and mathematical physics.<br />

-Since February 2019, I work as a postdoctoral researcher at [Inria](https://www.inria.fr/) (centre Lille - Nord Europe) in the [MODAL Team](https://team.inria.fr/modal/).
+Since February 2019, I have been working at [Inria](https://www.inria.fr/) (centre Lille - Nord Europe) in the [MODAL Team](https://team.inria.fr/modal/), first as a postdoctoral researcher until January 2021 and since then as a research engineer.

 ### Research interest